 The guidelines in this document are advisory and are not intended as rules and regulations for diabetes care.
 The management of a particular patient should be decided upon by the practitioner responsible and should reflect the circumstances and needs of the individual.

-Following the St Vincent declaration (1989) and the SIGN Guidelines for the care of diabetic patients in Scotland, the members of the Tayside Diabetes Managed Clinical Network believe that the healthcare of people with diabetes in Tayside should include:
+Following the St Vincent declaration (1989) and the SIGN Guidelines (2010) for the care of people with diabetes in Scotland, the members of the Tayside Diabetes Managed Clinical Network believe that the healthcare of people with diabetes in Tayside should include:

 EPIDEMIOLOGY